Institute-Web-Science-and-Technologies/reveal_restlet/README.md

 deploy someTopology on someChannel | http://localhost:8182/storm/someTopology/deploy?channel=someChannel

 ## Installing the REST service
-* Follow the instructions of the project documentation pdf file in order to set up rabbitmq, storm, ant etc.
+* Follow the instructions of the project documentation pdf file in order to set up rabbitmq and storm
 * This project comes as a maven project so download and install [maven](http://maven.apache.org/download.cgi)
 * invoke "make run" or "mvn clean install" in order to run the REST service
 * If topology should be deployed to a remote server then the value for "nimbus.host" in [ant.properties](../master/ant.properties) has to be changed to the address of the remote server.